The-Lone-Druid/timeshift/README.md

 # TimeShift: Slack Timezone Converter

 A Slack app that helps users convert times across different timezones directly within Slack.
+Convert any time reference in a message to your local timezone with a simple right-click.

 ## Features

 - Right-click on any message containing a time to convert it to your local timezone
 - Supports various time formats (12/24 hour, with/without timezone)
+- Recognizes timezone abbreviations from around the world (EST, PST, CET, IST, SGT, etc.)
 - Shows results in a clean modal dialog
+- No message data is stored - all conversions happen in real-time

 ## Setup Instructions